obliviouslabs/rostl/README.md

 ---

-**rods** aims to be the go-to library for building secure, high-performance, and side-channel-resistant applications in Rust.
+**rostl** aims to be the go-to library for building secure, high-performance, and side-channel-resistant applications in Rust.
 We invite you to use, extend, and contribute to the project!